 Pick any name from the business industry and you will find every leader had panels of mentors and advisors who contributed to their success.
-Apple’s Steve Job had John Sculley and Ed Woolard.
+Apple’s Steve Jobs had John Sculley and Ed Woolard.
 Bill Gates has Warren Buffet as his mentor.
 Bob Eger gives credit to Tom Murphy (his boss) for his success at Walt Disney.
 Today we will let you know why every entrepreneur needs a mentorship for business.

-As a small business owner, you must be wondering it is out of my league to find mentors like these.
+As a small business owner, you must be wondering if it is out of my league to find mentors like these.
 It’s true, not all entrepreneurs have world-famous executives to mentor them but that doesn’t mean you don’t need mentorship.

 Kabbge Inc, a financial services company surveyed 200+ small business owners throughout the US for evaluating the importance of mentorship.
 They came up with the following findings:

 - Only 22% of small business owners had mentors when they started out.
 17% said they had advisors (paid consulting services).
 This means 63% of the businesses didn’t have access to professional guidance.

 - 92% of small business owners agree that having a mentor impacts growth and business survival directly.